Conradgabe/btrust/articles/multiHopPayments.md

 # A Technical Deep Dive into Lightning's Multi-Hop Payments from the Terminal

-Lightning's approach to scaling Bitcoin was to move payments off-chain, settling back on-chain only periodically.
+Lightning's approach to scaling Bitcoin was to move payments off-chain and settle back on-chain only periodically.
 This turns out to be fundamentally a balance-routing problem.
 While payment channels handle bilateral payments between directly connected peers, multi-hop payments turn isolated channels into a connected, routable network graph.
 By combining Hash Time-Locked Contracts (HTLCs) with Sphinx onion routing, Lightning enables trustless atomic transfers across multi-node paths while shielding the full payment path from any single intermediate relayer.

 This deep dive tries to dissect the technical mechanics of multi-hop payments, from payment setup and route selection to onion construction and the cryptographic enforcement that makes the whole path settle atomically using the terminal.